benwilcock/rhdh-local/README.md

    can leave it as it is, and it should work.

 1. (Optional) Update `configs/app-config.local.yaml`.
-   If you need fetching files form from GitHub you should configure `integrations.github`.
+   If you need the ability to fetch files from GitHub you should configure `integrations.github`.
    The recommended way is to use GitHub Apps.
 You can find hints on how to configure it in [github-app-credentials.example.yaml](configs/github-app-credentials.example.yaml) or mode detailed instruction in [Backstage documentation](https://backstage.io/docs/integrations/github/github-apps).

 1. Start RHDH Local.